vanhoangkha/Networking-fundamentals/Day66_Ansible_Puppet_Chef.md

 ---

-INTRO TO CONFIGURATION MANAGEMENT TOOLS
+INTRO TO Cấu hình Quản lý TOOLS

-- CONFIGURATION MANAGEMENT TOOLS are network automation tools that facilitate the centralized control of large numbers of network devices
+- Cấu hình Quản lý TOOLS are Mạng Tự động hóa tools that facilitate the centralized control of large numbers of Mạng devices
 - The option you need to be aware of for the CCNA are Ansible, Puppet, and Chef
-- These tools were originally developed after the rise of VMs, to enable server system admins to automate the process of creating, configuring, and removing VMs
+- These tools were originally developed after the rise of VMs, to Kích hoạt server system admins to automate the process of creating, configuring, and removing VMs
-    - However, they are also widely used to manage network devices
+    - However, they are also widely used to manage Mạng devices

 - These tools can be used to perform tasks such as :
     - Generate configurations for new devices on a large scale
-    - Perform configuration changes on devices (all devices in your network, or certain subset of devices)
+    - Perform Cấu hình changes on devices (all devices in your Mạng, or certain subset of devices)
     - Check device configurations for compliance with defined standards
     - Compare configurations between devices, and between different versions of configurations on the same device